 A video and photos of the Abstract Art Group’s exhibition at PS45 gallery in Exeter in Dec 2017 is available on my Facebook events page here

-One of my monochrome paintings is part of MOMA’s digital art exhibition In the Studio in New York from 5 -22 Jan 2018.
+One of my monochrome paintings featured in MOMA’s digital art exhibition In the Studio in New York from 5 -22 Jan 2018.